data-henrik/JWTutil/Db2_JWT.md

     ```
     gsk8capicmd_64 -keydb -create -db "jwtkeys.p12" -pw passw0rd -type pkcs12 -stash
     ```
 2. Create a file "mykey.txt" holding the secret passphrase for the shared key.
-I stored "mysecretkey1234567890" as secret.
+I stored "myreallysecretkey12345678901234567890" as secret.
 Thereafter, add that secret to the keystore.
 (Important: It will be converted to Base64 encoding.)
     ```
-    gsk8capicmd_64 -secretkey -add -db jwtkeys.p12 -stashed -label "mySecret" -file mykey.txt
+    gsk8capicmd_64 -secretkey -add -db jwtkeys.p12 -stashed -label "mySecretKey" -file mykey.txt
     ```
 3. Now, generate a private RSA key and store it as PEM file.
 You can leave the passphrase empty (just hit "ENTER").
     ```